Blocky-Roblox/Blocky-Self-introduction/README.md

 The things down below will be my self introduction.
 I hope they will be helpful for you!

 # What's my Roblox account?
-If you are curious about what my Roblox account is, you can see the JSON file.
+If you are curious about what my Roblox account is, you can see the <a href="https://github.com/Blocky-Roblox/Blocky-Self-introduction/tree/others/">JSON file</a>.

 # How much Robux do I have?
 Actully, I have a few thousands of Robux, but I am not giving them away, so begging me for Robux is useless.